Welcome to today's edition of the Rush 24-7 podcast.

 Should there be a presidential exception to allow torture in that kind of situation?

-Here's Mrs. Clinton's answer to the question should there be a presidential exception to allow torture in that kind of situation.
+Here's Mrs. Clinton's answer to the question, should there be a presidential exception to allow torture in that kind of situation?

 As a matter of policy, it cannot be American policy, period.

-In addition to the values uh that are so important for our country to exhibit, is that there is very little evidence that it works.
+In addition to the values that are so important for our country to exhibit, is that there is very little evidence that it works.

-But these hypotheticals are very dangerous because they open a great big hole in what should be uh an attitude that our country and our president takes toward the appropriate treatment uh of everyone, and I think it's dangerous to go down this path.
+But these hypotheticals are very dangerous because they open a great big hole in what should be an attitude that our country and our president takes toward the appropriate treatment of everyone.

 The guest who laid out this scenario for me with that proposed solution was William Jefferson Clinton last year.